Vogl-Lab-Research/HLA-II_AntibodySpecificityAssociations/README.md

 # HLA-II_AntibodySpecificityAssociations

-This repository contains the code (scripts and notebooks) used for the paper "Antigen properties predict genetic associations between antibody specificity and HLA-II variation".
+This repository contains the code (scripts and notebooks) used for the paper "Associations between HLA-II variation and antibody specificity are predicted by antigen properties".

 ## Additional code
 ### PhIP-seq normalization and enriched peptides detection: